 Preparing your application

-You must prepare your application and supporting materials using their format standards (consult each agency website, links bove).
+Prepare your application and supporting materials using the Tri-Council Format standards (please consult the appropriate agency website).
 If your application does not conform to these standards, the agency may reject it or it may be at a disadvantage in the selection process.

-If you have supporting documents written in a language other than English or French, you are required to provide the agency with a certified translation of the document.
+If you have supporting documents written in a language other than English or French, you must provide the agency with a certified translation of the document.

 - A common Tri-Council application form is available on the respective granting websites.
 This form must be used to apply for the CGS-FSS supplements.
 Please submit hard copy with original signature.